2015 CHTA Convention A Smashing Success!

 Canadian Hemp production was officially discontinued in 1938.
 In 1994, Health Canada began issuing hemp research licenses again.
 In March 1998, Health Canada allowed commercial production of the crop under a licensing system.
 Information on Hemp Regulations can be found at this link on Health Canada’s web site.

 As with many new crops, there has been considerable fluctuation of production acreage.
 In 2003, over 2700 hectares (6700 acres) were grown across Canada , mostly concentrated on the Prairies.
-In 2013 there were 66,671 acres licensed for cultivation.
+In 2015 over 84,000 acres licensed for cultivation.
 Hemp has been grown with success from coast–to–coast.

 An Agriculture and Agri–Food Canada backgrounder is at this.